terminusdb/technical-blogs/blogs/whats_in_a_name.md

 from a key.

-In this case we just always pass the `@id` around whenever we refer to the object, whether inserting, updating or deleting.
+In this case we just always pass the `@id` around whenever we refer to the object, whether inserting, updating, or deleting.

 ## Easier is Better

 We had a lot of pain trying to generate large RDF graphs when we were getting started.
-The problem of naming, not having a good way to recognise already entered objects, no good way of "consing" up a name for something, whether tied to data, or random all caused stumbling blocks.
+The problem of naming, not having a good way to recognize already entered objects, no good way of "consing" up a name for something, whether tied to data, or random all caused stumbling blocks.
 A *lot* of special purpose logic went into scripts, where it was made to be correct after a lot of tweaking, and then remained